 While nonsteroidal anti-inflammatory drugs (NSAIDs) are often used to help provide pain relief and can assist in the initial management of the condition, more natural options may be used in conjunction with medication to help manage the condition more effectively.
 However, following generalized exercise programs without sufficient instruction, education, or warnings can be counterproductive as it may only aggravate the inflammation and increase the pain.
 In line with this, seeking the help and guidance of a competent and trained physiotherapist is recommended as they have a thorough knowledge and understanding of osteoarthritis and its management.

 A physiotherapist will do a series of clinical tests to assess the extent of the condition.
 In most cases, an X-ray is required to confirm the diagnosis.
-Once thorough assessment has been carried out, physiotherapists will establish management goals and create a tailored treatment plan.
+Once a thorough assessment has been carried out, physiotherapists will establish management goals and create a tailored treatment plan.
 In most cases, treatment will include hands-on therapies like stretching, massage, and passive joint mobilization to decrease muscle tightness and spasm and to encourage full motion range.

 Other potential treatment modalities (i.e. acupuncture, dry needling, and hydrotherapy) may also be recommended when necessary.
 Physiotherapy treatment interventions provide conservative but effective results when it comes to damaged arthritic joints.
 A comprehensive assessment is conducted so the apt treatment prescription can be given.